Power-Components/powergrid-doc/docs/table/include-columns.md

 ::: tip
 The column title also accepts HTML input.

-For example- if using fontawesome you can use this to insert icons instead of text.
+For example- if using a font icon package you can use this to insert icons instead of text.
 ```php{2}
     Column::add()
         ->title('<i class="fas fa-low-vision" title="Visibility"></i>')